3rd SS~Panzer Division “Totenkopf”:

 SS-Hauptscharführer Panzerjacke cut in SS style has the divisionally unique collar insignia piped in Citrongelb or lemon-yellow of the signals branch.
 The crushed Schrimmütz für Unterführer is similarly piped.
 The cap has had the standard aluminum Adler replaced by an officer’s bullion.
 The Hascha’s long war service and leadership have provided perks.

-In the picture at the bottom of a similar uniform, the Totenkopf Skull chin is forward, and eye sockets out, the common variant (See the rest of the collection).
+In the picture at the bottom of a similar uniform, the Totenkopf Skull chin is away from you, and down aligned with the top and bottom of the collar rather then sider to side, looking away, eye sockets out, another variant (See the rest of the collection).

 SS-Oberscharführer SS-Artillerie Regiment 3 “Totenkopf”: